projekt0n/github-nvim-theme/Usage.md

 #### options.darken.sidebars {table}

 The `sidebars` sub table of `darken` contains settings for sidebar-like windows.
-It has two configurations: `enabled` is used to assign a darker background to the listed windows, and `list` specifies the windows to be included in the list.
+It has two configurations: `enable` is used to assign a darker background to the listed windows, and `list` specifies the windows to be darkened.

 Example: